 Why do you think that these changes have taken place?

-I think it is definitely down to technology because we have the availability of the twenty four-seven new cycle, and then to be honest for something to stay on the news agenda it really has to be big and shocking, and to be honest all those micro-pop activism events and so on they don’t manage to pop up for long enough.
+I think it is definitely down to technology because we have the availability of the twenty-four-seven news cycle, and then to be honest for something to stay on the news agenda it really has to be big and shocking, and to be honest all those micro-pop activism events and so on they don’t manage to pop up for long enough.
 So definitely the technology aspect.
 The other issue is, let’s take YouTube and Childish Gambino for example.
 He posted this online video which gets picked up by [Saturday Night Live] who put it on TV and then it gets millions of views and it is all because of technology.
 Everyone gets aware of it and we have spinoffs like “This Is Nigeria,” there is also a version in India and so on and it is all wonderful, but without the development in technology in terms of streaming and social media it wouldn’t happen on the same scale.

 I guess then this is a good time to talk about social media.
 Do you think it has made it easier for artists to be political and to get their views to their fans?
 And with this, is there an expectation now on musicians that they should use their platforms for this?

 There is definitely a push for encouraging this, especially new and up and coming artists who use social media.
-Definitely we have celebratory culture where artists on Twitter are suggesting support for or endorsing particular politicians.
+Definitely we have a celebratory culture where artists on Twitter are suggesting support for or endorsing particular politicians.
 It is definitely a force which can encourage a change of view and definitely getting youngsters involved because that is the main user.
 So we are talking about the youngest generation of potential voters, so eighteen to twenty-four.

 How effective do you think music is in creating political change or engaging people politically?
 Are things like benefit concerts or charity singles effective or are they more kind of cynical attempts by musicians to seem like they care?

 I don’t want to be very pessimistic.
-Maybe let’s look at it from the perspective of gig-goers and festival goers, all the events that they attend is actually preaching to the choir.
+Maybe let’s look at it from the perspective of gig-goers and festival goers, all the events that they attend are actually preaching to the choir.
 So you will not see for example [in the UK] Conservative supporters at the gigs organised by the Labour Party and so on.
 So it is not necessarily about changing political views rather about making them a bit stronger and giving people a chance to interact with people of the same view.
 It is also about making people more aware of what the issues are and that is the potential of music that it can be brought to politics and in general kind of larger movements.

 Let’s turn to then to the election of Donald Trump and his relationship with musicians and politics because do you think he has acted as a catalyst for greater political engagement from musicians?